Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 ### MsgWithdrawInsurance

-Create a pending insurance request for withdrawal or immediately withdraw all its commissions and collaterals when it is unpaired insurance.
+Create a pending request for withdrawal or immediately withdraw all its commissions and collaterals when it is unpaired insurance.
 If it is not unpaired, then withdrawal will be triggered during the upcoming Epoch.

 ```go